ddolab/computing-resources-guide/README.md

 <a name="job-arrays"></a>
 ### Job arrays
-Job arrays are valuable for executing code with various parameters.
+Job arrays provide a convenient method for scheduling a job that involves executing a code repeatedly with varying parameter values.
 While a for loop can serve this purpose, it may not always be practical, especially for computationally intensive tasks.
-This could result in the need to request nodes for extensive periods, which may exceed the node's usage limit.
+This could result in the need to request nodes for extensive periods (or memory), which may exceed the node's usage limit.
 In such scenarios, job arrays prove beneficial as they enable running the same job multiple times with distinct parameters across different nodes, each assigned a unique job ID.

 For example, suppsoe you have the following Julia script that solves an optimization problem: